kevinkaocooper/FinalProject-MorseCode_Converter/README.md

 - Week 2: Figuring out the code, how to input words on screen, etc.
 - Week 3: Coding and Design
 - Week 4: Present!

-## Completed Work

-Photos and videos of your completed final project!

-## References and links